gaeaworld/Hades_project/README.md

                 3.input how much share of stock below stock number like 6505
                   1000
+            *-* buy price should be next day begin price and sel price should, too.
 			*-* read STOCK_list.txt about share of stock and write into record share file *-* csv file depand on different folder to save